 The disposition of this case turns largely on the testimony of three expert witnesses and whether or not appraising farmland is so speculative that partition in-kind becomes impracticable.
 The parties agreed Vernon Greder, a certified real estate appraiser, would appraise the properties.
 He valued the properties at \$3,144,000.
 Greder testified that if the property were sold at auction, he would recommend it be sold in separate parcels because doing so would attract more bidders for each parcel.
-Greder thus concluded the parcels Campbell requested could be divided from the remainder of the properties at auction.
-Greder testified the value of the property Campbell sought was approximately one-third of the value of the properties.
+Greder thus concluded the parcels Campbell requested could be divided from the remainder of the properties without materially impacting the sale value of the remainder of the properties at auction.
+Greder testified the value of the properties.
 He testified the in-kind division would be fair and equitable.
 Greder did concede, however, that the value of farmland had been in some fluctuation.